The Little Mermaid in Copenhagen.

 I invite foreigners on a guided tour of Danish cultural history.
 It takes us from rural areas, through provincial towns to the capital Copenhagen.
 The language is English.

 The starting point is my own life experience as a cultural worker.
-And the focus is on culture as building stones of democracy and the welfare state.
-Like the rest of the world Denmark is now challenged by the corona and climate crises.
+The focus is on culture as building stones of democracy and the welfare state.

 I tell stories about the Viking Monuments in Jelling, Samsø Energy Academy, the folk high school Brogården, the centre of art and culture Brandts, the Danish Broadcasting Cooperation, the National Museum, Louisiana Museum of Modern Art, the Ministry of Culture and other sights.
 I may also touch on the life and work of the poet Hans Christian Andersen.